Newland, Kingston upon Hull: Geography

 The modern area of Newland is roughly equivalent to that set out as a parish in 1862 – it is centred on Cottingham Road, between its junctions with Beverley Road (A1079) and with Newland Avenue.
 Near the Beverley Road crossroads is the original parish church, St John's; and to the west are some houses dating from the 19th century village.
-West along Cottingham Road are the Newland Park estate on the south side, and Hull University, including the buildings of the former Humberside University, on the north.
+West along Cottingham Road are the Newland Park Estate on the south side, and Hull University, including the buildings of the former Humberside University, on the north.
 Newland Avenue runs south of Cottingham Road west and approximately parallel to Beverley Road; from the crossroads eastward is Clough Road, now an industrial area.

-To the west is further housing within Hull, centred around Bricknell Avenue; at the western edge to the North and Northwest is the North Hull Estate, and beyond that Cottingham, East Riding of Yorkshire and the Orchard Park Estate; to the south-west and south-east are the urban areas of The Avenues, Pearson Park, and Stepney.
+To the west is further housing within Hull, centred around Bricknell Avenue; at the western edge to the North and Northwest is the North Hull Estate, and beyond that Cottingham and the Orchard Park Estate; to the south-west and south-east are the urban areas of The Avenues, Pearson Park, and Stepney.
 The Clough Road area is bounded to the east by the River Hull on the far bank of which is Stoneferry; to the south of the Clough Road area is the industrial area known as Sculcoates.

 Newland Avenue is an important local shopping area, with 170 shops (2015).

 The area (excluding Clough Road) is predominately a mixture of housing and educational buildings, with significant open spaces including playing fields, allotments, and the Northern Cemetery.
 In addition to the north–south and east–west main roads the Beverley and Barmston Drain also passes through the region, forming an approximate boundary between the housing use of the west and the industrial use along Clough Road.
 The NW-SW route of the now covered Cottingham Drain is still visible from the mapped or aerial geography, and forms a boundary between the University (excluding former Humberside polytechnic buildings) and The Quadrant area of the North Hull Estate.
 Newlands is low lying, under 5 m below sea level, and flat.

 History

 Early history to 1860

-The Beverley-Hull road, which passed through Newland was turnpiked by an act of 1744, with a toll bar established at Newland, at a place called Newland Bridge.
+The Beverley-Hull road, which passed through Newland was turnpiked by an act of Parliament of 1744, the Yorkshire Roads (No. 2) Act 1743 (17 Geo.
+2. c.
+25), with a toll bar established at Newland, at a place called Newland Bridge.
 In 1764 the act was extended in duration, with the road from Newland Bridge to Cottingham added to the trustees' responsibilities.